justincoon/ooverlap/docs/proposal/proposal.md

 [Authored by Mariem Ayadi on Oct 2, 2014]

-Many of us may have heard the expression “There is an App of that!”.
+Many of us may have heard the expression “There is an App for that!”.
 This is idea holds true for web applications, just as it does for mobile apps.
 With Overlap, we believe that it is important to be aware of our competitors because it helps develop a unique product that offers many additional features that might be missing in different products.
 Below, we explain how Overlap differentiates itself from other competitors.